Denwawa/Denwawa/README.md

 - <b>Implementing a SOC and Honeynet in Azure</b>
   - [Azure Sentinel and Honeynet](https://github.com/Denwawa/AzureSentinel)

+ - <b>Implementing a SOC and Honeynet in Azure</b>
+   - Conducted a thorough analysis of the organization's data protection needs and regulatory compliance requirements.

+   - Implemented customized DLP rules to prevent data breaches and unauthorized data sharing across Microsoft 365 services, including Exchange Online, SharePoint Online, and OneDrive for Business.

+   - Monitored and fine-tuned DLP policies based on incident reports and feedback to continuously improve data protection measures.

 <h2>💻 Coding Projects </h2>

 - <b>Java Project</b>